-We’re pleased to provide our current IVF success rates for your consideration per Intended Egg Retrieval as required by the Society for Assisted Reproductive Technology and by new patients treated.
+We’re pleased to provide our current IVF success rates for your consideration per Intended Egg Retrieval as required by the Society for Assisted Reproductive Technology and per Frozen Embryo Transfer.

 Please note a comparison of clinic success rates may not be meaningful because a patient’s medical characteristics, treatment approaches, and entrance criteria for assisted reproductive technology (ART) may vary from clinic to clinic.
 Visit http://www.sart.org to learn more.

 Compassion and understanding start with education.
 Conceptions works closely with the OB/GYN, Urologist, and Oncology through our Physician Liaison Team to offer the medical community educating and training professionals on the need for early fertility treatment and what makes fertility care different at Conceptions.

 Erica Lewis, grew up in Highlands Ranch, Colorado, earned her Bachelor’s degree in Integrative Physiology from the University of Colorado at Boulder.
 Shortly after she realized her passion for nursing and completed her Bachelor of Science in Nursing degree at Regis University in Denver, Colorado.
 Erica worked as an infertility nurse coordinator for 5 years prior to her current role as a Clinical Physician Liaison.
 Her passion for women’s health has provided her the rewarding experience of helping patients build their families.
 Outside of work, Erica enjoys spending time with her husband, daughters, and rescue dog.